 Conclusion

 German bunkers are powerful symbols of World War II history.
-By preserving these historical relics and telling their stories, we perpetuate the memory of the tragic events of this dark period in history, and we honor those who fought and died defending their country.
+By preserving these historical remains and telling their stories, we perpetuate the memory of the tragic events of this dark period in history, and we honor those who fought and died defending their country.

 Are you looking for a bunker near you?
 Look no further!
 Whether you're a seasoned urban explorer or a curious amateur, our maps are full of abandoned places to explore.
 Discover our maps!